 No One Could Survive That: A recurring theme is people who pull through despite slim prognoses that they'll survive their horrific injuries.

-Oh Crap: A common reaction by 911 operators and paramedics when they discover how severely someone is injured.
+Oh Crap: A common reaction by 911 operators and paramedics when they discover how severely someone is injured, or by the victims themselves when they realize something bad is about to happen.

 In "Wrong Number Rescue," a couple of kids call a wrong number by mistake.
 On the other line is an old man who is wheezing and saying he can't catch his breath, so they call an ambulance after finding out where he lives.